Catalytic VAM Abatement Commercialisation Project

 • Develop a commercialisation roadmap with suitable pilot designs for subsequent phases.

-• Set the stage for Phase Two, which will involve trialling selected catalysts on a small system at a mine site, followed by scaling up in Phase Three and developing a full commercial unit in Phase Four by 2030.
+• Set the stage for Phase Three, which will involve further scaling up to 10 m3/s trialling, and developing a full commercial unit in Phase Four by 2030.

 Partners